 "Being Challenged in life is inevitable.
 Being defeated is optional."
 Roger Crawford

-BRAIN WORKOUT STEP 4: Wording is everything!
+Step 4: Wording is Everything!
 Focus on praising efforts rather than talents

 "Parents think they can hand children permanent confidence - like a gift - by praising their brains and talent.
 It doesn't work and instead has the opposite effect.
 It makes children doubt themselves as soon as anything is hard or anything goes wrong.

 If there’s anything to remember when teaching the Growth Mindset, it’s this: there’s no such thing as ‘failure’.
-Believing that you can never improve at something will only lead to a Fixed Mindset and limit the distances to which your brain can go.
+Believing that you can never improve will only lead to a Fixed Mindset.
+The dangers of a fixed mindset is the limited distances to which your brain can go.

-Our initial skill level at anything unfamiliar is never a prediction of how things will always be: it’s only the starting point!
-Once our children can absorb this concept, they will learn that they are the ones in charge of their own brain’s ‘limits’.
-With the help of a Growth Mindset, kids will be able to leave this starting point behind on the ground, soaring to heights they had never dreamed of before.
+Our initial skill level at anything unfamiliar is never a prediction of how things will always be.
+It’s only the starting point!
+Once our children learns this concept, they will understand that they're the ones in charge of their own brain’s ‘limits’.
+With a Growth Mindset, kids will be able to soar to heights they had never dreamed of before.

-Practical tip on what parents can do to help foster a growth mindset:
+Practical tips on what parents can do to foster a growth mindset: